-- 3. Accomplished educational leaders drive, facilitate and monitor the teaching and learning process. - c.
-Dispositions. - 1.
-Accomplished educational leaders model professional, ethical behavior and expect it from others. - 2.
-Accomplished educational leaders ensure learning opportunities and high expectations for all. - 3.
-Accomplished educational leaders advocate on behalf of their schools, communities and profession. - x.
-The program shall include content and practical experiences in leading change to include an understanding of school cultures and resistance to change. - 4.
-Requirements for Certification.
-Readiness to serve as a Class AA Instructional Leader shall include: - a.
-A valid Class A Professional Educator Certificate in instructional leadership or one of the other Class A leadership certificate designations. - b.
-An official transcript from an accredited institution documenting an earned education specialist degree with a minimum of 30 semester hours not used for prior-level certification or degree requirements.
-The institution must have been approved at the time of degree conferral. - c.
-A Survey of Special Education course is required if not previously completed.
-The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification. - d.
-Satisfactory completion of a Class AA Instructional Leadership program approved by the Alabama State Board of Education with a minimum GPA of 3.25 on all courses in the program. - e.
-Completion of mentor training. - f.
-Completion of a problem analysis project. - 5.
-Testing for Class AA Certification for Instructional Leadership.
-Praxis assessment is only required for individuals who hold a previous leadership certificate for another grade span beside P-12; otherwise, no test is required.
+- III.
+Accomplished educational leaders drive, facilitate and monitor the teaching and learning process. - iii.
+Dispositions. - I. Accomplished educational leaders model professional, ethical behavior and expect it from others. - II.
+Accomplished educational leaders ensure learning opportunities and high expectations for all. - III.
+Accomplished educational leaders advocate on behalf of their schools, communities and profession. - 10.
+The program shall include content and practical experiences in leading change to include an understanding of school cultures and resistance to change. - (4) Requirements for Certification.
+Readiness to serve as a Class AA Instructional Leader shall include: - (a) A valid Class A Professional Educator Certificate in instructional leadership or one of the other Class A leadership certificate designations. - (b) An official transcript from an accredited institution documenting an earned education specialist degree with a minimum of 30 semester hours not used for prior-level certification or degree requirements.
+The institution must have been approved at the time of degree conferral. - (c) A Survey of Special Education course is required if not previously completed.
+The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification. - (d) Satisfactory completion of a Class AA Instructional Leadership program approved by the Alabama State Board of Education with a minimum GPA of 3.25 on all courses in the program. - (e) Completion of mentor training. - (f) Completion of a problem analysis project. - (5) Testing for Class AA Certification for Instructional Leadership.
+Praxis assessment is only required for individuals who hold a previous leadership certificate for another grade span beside P-12; otherwise, no test is required. - (6) Faculty. - (a) In order to offer both Class A and Class AA programs in Instructional Leadership, the institution must employ at least three faculty members who are full-time to the institution, hold an earned doctorate in instructional leadership (educational administration) or a related field, and have a minimum of three years of experience as an assistant principal, principal, central office supervisor, assistant superintendent, or superintendent, or administrator of career and technical education, or any three years combination thereof. - (b) An EPP may combine the work of two part-time faculty members whose combined workload equals one full-time position.